Photography in India: Colonial period

-The British also conducted efforts to photograph the various castes and tribes of India, as a way of categorising the various people of India, with racist and Orientalist undertones.
-The People of India was a multi-volume study which contained hundreds of such images.
-The early photographers thus presented a highly exoticised view of India, intended to further the colonial agenda.
+British authorities also supported efforts to photograph the various castes and tribes of India, as a way of categorising the various people of India, with racist and Orientalist undertones.
+The early photographers thus presented an exoticised view of India, intended to further the colonial agenda.
+Photographic publishing in India shifted from specialized, subscription-based albums, like The Indian Amateur's Photographic Album, to widely accessible educational magazines such as Indian Pictorial Education (launched in 1929), which became available through railway bookstalls.